coraxcode/wisp/wisp-google/README.md

 Notes:

+Notes:

-- Apps Script stores only encrypted offer/answer data temporarily.
+- In WebRTC mode, Apps Script stores only encrypted offer/answer setup data temporarily.
-- The chat messages travel through WebRTC DataChannel, not through Apps Script.
+- In WebRTC mode, chat text travels through WebRTC DataChannel and does not pass through Apps Script.
-- Some networks may require TURN relay.
-This free version uses STUN only.
+- In Tor Mode, WebRTC is disabled and Apps Script relays only temporary end-to-end encrypted message blobs.
+- Manual Pairing can be used without sending setup data to Apps Script.
+- STUN is available for compatibility, and relay-only mode can use a user-provided TURN server.
+- Apps Script never receives the URL fragment secret `#k=...`, the optional password, or plaintext chat text.